Content MarketingE-commerce and RetailSales Enablement, Automation, and Performance

 Lesson: You need to explain how to transact business with your Buyer; be clear about how to buy your product and execute it efficiently.

-Each and every call-to-action needs to be used with the appropriate audience.
-We are building trust and credibility – slowly – with each communication or piece of content.
+Every call-to-action needs to be used with the appropriate audience.
+We are building trust and credibility – slowly – with each communication or piece of content we produce.
 You need to match the content with the call-to-action.

-It’s just as bad to have a call-to-action too early in the process as it is to allow your prospect to back slide.
+It isn’t good to have a call-to-action too early in the process, as it allows your prospect to backslide.

 Don’t encourage your buyer to buy and then follow up with a Learn More call-to-action.

 This process of going from Loiterer through Looker, to Shopper, to Buyer is what I call migration.
-It is the ability of a prospect to choose to engage with a business on a deeper and deeper level until they choose to become a customer.
+The prospect can choose to engage with a business on a more profound level until they decide to become a customer.

-As you learn to use each of the 4 calls-to-action with the right audience, you’ll find that you lead your prospect through the sales process smoothly and with maximum trust.
+As you learn to use each of the four calls-to-action with the right audience, you’ll find that you lead your prospect through the sales process smoothly and with maximum trust.

 Frank Bria